 The Bandierai of the Uffizi – Flag Throwing!

 If you are not familiar with this logo, you need to be!
 This is your best friend when exploring cities and towns in Italy.
 Here you can get a free map of the city.
-Although in the case in Lecce, it was the only town we have visited that actually charged us €1,50!
+Although in the case of Lecce, it was the only town we have visited that actually charged us €1,50!
 Crazy!
 They have other information too, of course.
-Events happening in the town an area, suggestions on places to visit and costs.
+Events happening in the town and area, suggestions on places to visit, and costs.
 It is the first place we head to after getting off the train.
 Then it’s always off to the Duomo.

 History of the Bandierai

-The Bandierai of the Uffizi are the flag-wavers of Florence.
+The Bandierai of the Uffizi is the flag wavers of Florence.
 They were “born” in the 1960s which surprised me greatly!
 I thought this group was from back in medieval times.
 This Historical Procession of the Florentine Republic is composed of around 525 people wearing Renaissance costumes called “figuranti.”

 In order to get a good spot to take photos, Gary and I arrived about an hour before the event was to start in Piazza della Signoria.
 We were indeed right up against the rope and have the Palazzo Vecchio in front of us for a perfect backdrop.
 What we didn’t realize is that the flag throwers would be toward the Palazzo and we would have the backs of the drummers for all the photos.

 After standing for an hour before the event started and after 2.5 hours of the event, we had to call it a day and go sit in one of our favorite restaurants and enjoy a spritz.
 It’s tough getting old!

 Both these books beautifully capture the essence of Italy, its people, and the strong sense of community that defines life in small Italian towns.
 With lyrical prose and reflections, Ilene & Gary invite readers to accompany them on a journey of self-discovery and transformation in the heart of Tuscany.